StanfordDataCompressionClass/notes/src/projects.md

 **Due: 2025/12/12 (NO LATE DAYS)**

 - The final submission involves a 4-5 page report on your project idea.
 It should introduce the problem, describe in detail the technical details, and also briefly talk about results and other implementation details.
+We will link the project reports on this website to showcase the course projects.

 - You also need to submit a link to your code repository.
 The expectation is to submit a well documented and well tested code which is reproducible, and something someone else (or even you) can build upon.